SHOBUsi/secure-network-design-cisco-pkt/01-architecture-and-ip-design.md

 Before a single command gets typed, the network needs a coherent design.
 This section covers the decisions behind the IP addressing strategy, the server placement, and the hardening baseline applied to every device in the topology.

 A poorly planned address space creates operational headaches for years.
-Getting it right upfront — static where it matters, DHCP where it doesn't — makes every subsequent configuration step cleaner.
+Getting it right upfront, static where it matters, DHCP where it doesn't, makes every subsequent configuration step cleaner.

 ---